Everyone has their issues in life, athletes are no different.

 Eventually, I decided to leave my training group.
 I’ve only stepped on a track once in the last 8 months, so I can begin sorting what needs to be sorted.
 There’s been a lot to think about.
 Why did this happen?
 What could I or others have done to prevent this?

-theathleteplace is a platform where athletes of all sports can seek peer-to-peer help for what they’re going through.
-A platform totally unassociated with governing bodies.
+theathleteplace is a platform where that facilitates athlete wellbeing – athletes can seek peer-to-peer help for what they’re going through with theathleteplace Hub.
 Perhaps you can give some advice on a topic: athlete-related things or personal, family, academic or professional concerns.
 The list is endless.
 There is always someone who has experienced what you are going through – therefore, there is always someone to talk to.